Los Angeles Child Custody Lawyer

 One parent is determined to be the primary physical caretaker.
 The noncustodial parent is often granted a generous visitation schedule in this situation, as well as the ability to be involved in joint decisions about the child’s upbringing.

 Most courts are moving away from the practice of awarding sole custody to one parent in an attempt to enlarge and improve the role a divorced father plays in his children’s lives.
-However, if one parent is deemed unfit because of alcohol or drug dependency, their new partner is unfit, or they have charges of neglect or abuse, then the courts usually don’t hesitate to award sole physical custody to the other parent.
-Sole custody decisions often involve sensitive detail-review by the court, ensuring each child's safety and welfare.
+However, if one parent is deemed unfit because of alcohol or drug dependency, their new partner is unfit, or they have charges of neglect or abuse, then the courts usually do not hesitate to award sole physical custody to the other parent.
+Sole custody decisions often involve sensitive, detailed review by the court, ensuring each child's safety and welfare.

 Joint Custody